-- Make the item unattractive using scents that cats dislike.
+- Make the item unattractive by using scents that cats dislike.

-- Keeping your cat indoors if their pica obsession is outdoors.
+- Keep your cat indoors if their pica obsession is outdoors.

 - For chewers, give them a toy or something safe to chew instead.

-- Enrich the life of cats with boredom-induced pica.
+- Enrich the lives of cats with boredom-induced pica.

 Your vet will help you come up with the best course of action and aid you in developing strategies to help your cat break her habit.

 What to Do If Your Cat Eats Spider Webs